-After all buzzing of Olympic Games in Rio, most of us felt a bit more curious about Brazilian culture and the carioca way of life.
+After all the buzzing of the Olympic Games in Rio, most of us felt a bit more curious about Brazilian culture and the carioca way of life.
 Rio de Janeiro is indeed a city of contrasts.
-It’s not just reflect in the people but also in its food.
+It’s not just reflected in the people but also in its food.

-A combination of indigenous, African and Portuguese culinary that makes our food so popular.
+A combination of indigenous, African and Portuguese culinary makes our food so popular.

-Nothing can describes better a carioca way of life that chatting outside a bar/restaurant/boteco with friends and family, having a beer and some bites that we call “comida de boteco” but you may also translate as “street food”.
+Nothing can describe better a carioca way of life than chatting outside a bar/restaurant/boteco with friends and family, having a beer and some bites that we call “comida de boteco” but you may also translate as “street food”.

 So I had a nice chat with Maurílio Gonçalves, the owner of Carioca, to know more about this successful business.

-MT: How and when did you come up with the idea of your business?
+MT: How and when did you come up with the idea for your business?

 Maurílio Gonçalves: Carioca was born after our first restaurant idea for Brixton market; Prima Donna.
 We wanted to serve the best Brazilian food in London and had this obsession that Carmen Miranda was part of the whole Brazilian glamour, fun and chic we wanted to portray.